The boosted HP filter is more general than you might think: Introduction

 The rest of the paper is organized as follows.
-Section \ref{sec:Appetizer} gives an initial demonstration with HP, bHP and AR methods each applied to quarterly and monthly time series of two US aggregates.
-After formally introducing the HP and bHP filters and their operational forms, Section \ref{sec:Filter} presents the basic asymptotic approximation.
+Section \ref{sec:Filter} introduces the HP and bHP filters and their operational forms, and then presents the basic asymptotic approximation.
 It is followed in Section \ref{sec:theo-Applications} by three applications of the theory to unit root, higher order integrated, and LUR time series on the smoothing properties of the usual HP filter and the consistency of bHP.
 The theory is supported by simulation exercises in Section \ref{sec:Simulations}.
-Section \ref{sec:Empirical-Application} provides a `big data' empirical implementation of the methods that explores FRED-QD or -MD database to study trends and cycles in the US economy.
-Proofs and additional simulations are given in the Appendix.
+Section \ref{sec:emp} demonstration with HP, bHP and HRF methods applied to US quarterly GDP, and then provides a `big data' empirical implementation of the methods that explores FRED-QD or -MD database to study trends and cycles in the economy.
+Proofs and additional simulations are given in the Appendix as an online supplementary document.